knative/docs/docs/versioned/admin/admin-overview.md

 ---
 # Overview

-This page explains to administrators how to install and manage Knative on an existing Kubernetes cluster, and assumes you have familiarity the following:
+This page provides guidance for administrators on how to install and manage Knative on an existing Kubernetes cluster, and assumes you have familiarity the following:

 - Kubernetes and Kubernetes administration.
 - The `kubectl`CLI tool.
-You will also be using the Knative CLI tools, `kn` and `func`.
 You can use existing Kubernetes management tools (policy, quota, etc) to manage Knative workloads.
 - The Cloud Native Computing Foundation (CNCF) for which Knative is one of its projects, along with Kubernetes, Prometheus, and Istio.

 Additionally, you should have cluster-admin permissions or equivalent to to install software and manage resources in all clusters in the namespace.

+To simplify Knative intallation and adminisration, you can use the Knative operator and the Knative CLI tool, but they are not required.

 The objective of this overview is to provide an understanding of the different Knative components, their roles, the Knative philosophy, and how to enable your cluster's users to develop using Knative.